PythonJuniorDev/WikiSummaryApp/README.md

 ## 📌 Why I Built This

 Built as a personal learning project with deep analysis of every step: understanding exactly how every line works.
 I deliberately worked on concepts that felt outside my comfort zone: an opportunity to strengthen my weak spots by diving into the unknown.
+I was looking to explore code that could help me build something beyond my current skills.
 I used ChatGPT not just to generate code, but to **challenge myself to understand every decision**, line by line.

 ---